Unit 5: Mitosis and the Cell Cycle

 - Karyotyping weblab (Univ. of Arizona)

-- Pipe cleaner mitosis lab (this works very well as a visual aid)
+- Pipe cleaner mitosis lab (works very well as a visual aid)

 Introduction